alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/README.md

 ### Use Docker

-If you are not sure you have all the required environment and packages installed, or you fail to run the Makefile, you could use the Docker image to run the full analysis.
+If you are not sure you have all the required dependencies installed, or you fail to run the Makefile, you could use the Docker image to run the full analysis.
 Open the command line/terminal/Git bash and follow the steps below:

 1. Use command `cd` to change the current directory to where you want to store the project by typing